ITadeoI/kata-lms/README.md

-# Library

-This project is my proposal to the Hexad's exercise, create a LMS (library management system).

-##First thoughts
-#####Solution:
-&nbsp;&nbsp;Create a simple mockup using Laravel Framework (MVC pattern).

-Day:1

-I had a lot of problem to create an stable enviorement because I never used Linux before.
-I had issue installing Apache and to redirect correctly to my virtual host.

-Day:2

-I spent time to configurate Laravel, Db and read articles, stackoverflow, to find how to resolve incompatibilities with Mint (Linux), once resolved, I could makee my first commit with a stable environment.

-Day: 2-3

-I was spending all the time to finish all the user cases descripted on the Assigment_Library_Management.pdf

-Day: 3

-Create the last part of my project and fix some bugs.

-## How to improve my project
-It would more interesting create a DDD project structure, but I don't have enough knowledge yet.

-##Conclusions
-I'm pretty proud of my solution, but I little bit angry with myself because I realized that I don't know how to create a correct battery of test.
-I mean, I know how it works TDD and phpunit, but when I want to apply in my project I was stuck because I dont' know how to start them.
-I need to work more hard to be better with TDD and phpunit.
-I'm working to create more test.

 ## How to run this Project

 1. Clone the repository or unzip file (attached on the email) on your local system copy library.